- Objective: Students and teachers will create a math screencast explaining how to solve a problem or explain a concept

 This year, I have been helping many students and educators learn how to integrate math screencasts, or “mathcasts” into their lesson plans.
 I find that screencasting really empowers students to take charge of their learning while also creating a valuable digital artifact that may be shared with classmates and parents.

-STEP 1: Google Draw
+STEP 1: Google Draw or Slides

 - The title of the screencast